agentlans/CIAWorldFactbook/README.md

 - Passed through [HTML Tidy](https://www.html-tidy.org/)
 - Processed using [Saxon](https://saxonica.com/welcome/welcome.xml) using the stylesheet in this repository

-# Author, Licence
+## Author, Licence

-This data was created by the CIA and is public domain.
+The source data was created by the CIA and is public domain.
 For questions about the data, see the [FAQs on their website](https://www.cia.gov/the-world-factbook/about/faqs/).

 This repository, XSLT stylesheet, and processed XML files were created by Alan Tseng.